The Gunny Sack

 beat cream cheese for blueberry cheesecake dessert

-Cream two packages of softened cream cheese.
+Cream two blocks of softened cream cheese with a mixer until smooth.

 beat in eggs sugar and vanilla to blueberry cheesecake dessert

-Add eggs, sugar, and vanilla.
+Add the eggs, granulated sugar, and vanilla extract.
+Mix until combined.

 pouring cheesecake batter into pan